5 minute read

 NER can help do all that.

 Pre-trained NER models are usually not sophisticated enough to handle medical data requirements.
-You would need to train the model on your own by labelling relevant entities and designing the required categories.
+You would need to train the model independently by labelling relevant entities and designing the required categories.

 Researchers usually employ dictionaries to train NER models to suit their needs.
 This is called ontology-based NER.

-Healthcare industry players can also take advantage of NER to identify trends in social media posts and arrange healthcare events accordingly.
+Healthcare industry players can also use NER to identify trends in social media posts and arrange healthcare events accordingly.

 For example, a spike in Facebook questions and discussions about vaccinations could help a local healthcare provider to arrange an educational event.